sonata-nfv/son-sm/son-fsm-examples/configuration/README.md

 # Function Specific Manager (FSM) Example
 A configuration FSM example that connects to Service Specific Manager(SMR) and registers itself using the SSM/FSM template.
+Once the registration is done, it subscribes to a topic (son.configuration) to receive the VNFR, that is sent by the SLM.
+Finally, it retrieves the VNF's IP address from the VNFR in order to get connected to the VNF to configure it.

 ## Requires
 * Docker